Tuesday, 30 October 2012

 CeBIT then was large.
 If you think walking the Singapore Expo during CommunicAsia is tiring, try this megafair.
 Buses have to ferry you about the fairgrounds.
 The carpeted walkways through the exhibition halls alone totalled some 37km!
 It was a workout to try and see all the exhibition stands and also to attend all the accompanying technology conferences.

 And the halls.
 There were some 37 numbered ones.
 Many as big as one Suntec hall.
-So, when we were told CeBIT was big, it was actually quite an understatement.
+So, when we were told CeBIT was big, it was actually quite the understatement.
 It's one freaking gi-normous fair!!!

 I've always considered it a fair no geek should miss.
 It's like the Mecca for any IT guy.